 Assessment of implementation

-The successful implementation of music therapy during times of care will be evident by a documented reduction of inappropriate behavior in residents noted by a decrease in medication and increase in smiling, allowing staff to provide care. staff will have an opportunity to provide feedback and reflect the benefits in how they are able to manage care noted by a post implementation satisfaction/comment It is the hopes that the implementation of the of music therapy at during times of care will show useful in the reduction of inappropriate behavior such as anxiety and depression.
+The successful implementation of music therapy during times of care will be evident by a documented reduction of inappropriate behavior in residents noted by a decrease in medication and increase in smiling, allowing staff to provide care.
+Staff will have an opportunity to provide feedback and reflect the benefits in how they are able to manage care noted by a post implementation satisfaction/comment It is the hopes that the implementation of the f music therapy at during times of care will show useful in the reduction of inappropriate behavior such as anxiety and depression.
 The optimal goal would be for Assisted Living across the globe to have this implementation available for their communities and that this will begin the discussion of other non-pharmological interventions in care of the elderly suffering from Alzheimer’s/Dementia.

 Pre-screening for this project will help to identify those at risk for inappropriate behaviors and will be compared to behavior scales during the project and at the completion.
 It is hopeful that the finding will show improvement for those who were predisposed to inappropriate behaviors while providing those who were low risk with no additional stressor that could cause unwanted behaviors.